105-Code/SFS-Modloader/README.md

 # SFS Modloader
-_Simple modloader for Space Flight Simulator PC version._
+_Simple modloader for Space Flight Simulator PC version.
+MacOS fixes by pixelgaming579._

 ## English
 ### How to install SFS Modloader 🚀